 Make sure you don’t exhaust your doggy or upset them with strict behavior, that will sadden the dog.
-Train your pup with love, not a hunter or strict aura.
-Try to keep the training sessions short and creative so that your dog doesn’t bore itself.
+Train your pup with love and positive reinforcement.
+Try to keep the training sessions short and creative so that your dog doesn’t get bored.

 Space Needed For A Labradoodle Dog

 While a mini labradoodle will do well in an apartment, a standard labradoodle would do best in a bigger home with more space to roam.
 A bigger yard will keep your labradoodle entertained and out of boredom; in fact, a yard will give your pup a lot of exercise!

 A labradoodle has a hypoallergenic single layer coat, i.e., they don’t shed.
 The reason why poodles don’t shed is because of their thick, curly hair growth.